ram101001/AdoptHere.github.io/README.md

 #Author: Ramjee Rai
-- This project is solely made and tested by the author, it was developed in order to satisfy t e golden project 1 requirement of @codeclause: Pet Adoption Portal.
+- This project is solely made and tested by the author, it was developed in order to satisfy the golden project 1 requirement of @codeclause: Pet Adoption Portal.